Terauuu/Diagnosing-early-dementia-models/README.md

 This model achieved a competitive overall Accuracy of 89.36%, a peak score shared with the Decision Tree (DT) model.
 The decisive advantage is XGBoost's superior Recall of $0.88$, which is vital because it minimizes False Negatives (the critical error of missing a diagnosis).
 While DT maintains slightly higher Precision ($0.87$), XGBoost delivers a strong and reliable Precision of $0.82$.
 This exceptional Recall score makes minimizing False Negatives the deciding factor for safety and reliability in early-stage Alzheimer's disease detection, ensuring that patients and their caregivers can proceed immediately with crucial early intervention or treatment planning.

-Detailed findings and insights(Visualizations & Confusion matrices) can be found here: [modelperformance.pdf]
+Detailed findings and insights (Visualizations & Confusion matrices) can be found [here](./modelperformance.pdf)

 * A limitation of this study is that dementia status was defined solely from CDR rather than a full clinical diagnostic protocol, and observations with missing CDR values were excluded because a valid outcome label could not be assigned.
 In addition, the dataset is relatively small, so the resulting model estimates and accuracy metrics should be interpreted with caution